-4. Accounts payable and accruals
+3. Accounts payable and accruals

-Government remittances payable of \$4,338 are included in accounts payable and accruals at year end (2021 - government remittances receivable of \$672).
+Government remittances payable of \$3,557 (2022 - \$4,338) is included in accounts payable and accruals at year end.

-5. Deferred membership and conference revenue
+4. Deferred membership and conference revenue

-Deferred membership and conference revenue represents revenue received for which the related services have not been provided or the related expenditures have not vet been made.
+Deferred membership and conference revenue represents revenue received for which the related services have not been provided or the related expenditures have not yet been made.

-provided of the related experialitated have not yet been made.
-2022 2021 (unaudited) Deferred conference revenue 11,889 - Deferred membership revenue Deferred other revenue 25,885 22,000 4,417 32,000 Deferred membership and conference revenue, end of year 59,774 36,417 Changes in deferred membership and conference revenue are as follows: Deferred membership and conference revenue, beginning of year 36,417 - Add: Amounts received for conferences during the year 11,889 - Add: Amounts received for memberships during the year 25,885 4,417 Add: Contributed services received during the year - 32,000 Less: Deferred membership and conference amounts recognized as revenue during the year (14,417) - 59,774 36,417
+2023 2022 Deferred membership and conference revenue is composed as follows: Deferred conference revenue - 11,889 Deferred membership revenue 3,957 25,885 Deferred other revenue 22,000 3,957 59,774 Changes in deferred membership and conference revenue are as follows: Deferred membership and conference revenue, beginning of year 59,774 36,417 Add: Amounts received for deferred conferences during the year • 11,889 Add: Amounts received for deferred memberships during the year 3,957 25,885 Less: Deferred membership and conference amounts recognized as revenue during the year (59,774) (14,417) Deferred membership and conference revenue, end of year 3,957 59,774